ebot7/javascript-sdk/README.md

-# Ebot7 Javascript SDK
+# Ebot7 SDK

-ebot7 Javascript SDK.

-This is the ebot7 Javascript Software Development Kit (JS SDK) Package.
+This is the ebot7 Software Development Kit (JS SDK) Package.

 The JS SDK is a thin client for developing and testing aspects of the ebot7 Application.